Felox210/VALScoreboardTracker/README.md

 ## 🚀 How to Use

-1. Fill `config.ini` file with your `TEAMTAG` or `PLAYERNAMES`*.
-2. Place your desired screenshots** in the `/screenshots` folder.
+1. Place your desired screenshots* in the `/screenshots` folder.
-3. Run `VALScoreboardTracker.exe`.
+2. Run `VALScoreboardTracker.exe`.
-4. All the stats from the screenshots are now copied to your clipboard and saved in `scoreboard.csv`!
+3. All the stats from the screenshots are now copied to your clipboard and saved in `scoreboard.csv`!
-5. Fill your Scrim Tracker with the data and enjoy! 🤙🏼
+4. Fill your Scrim Tracker with the data and enjoy! 🤙🏼

-*\*if teamsorting is set to true, it will look for the team tag in the screenshots. if it is set to false, it will look for the exact player names matches*
-*\**screenshots need to be in english 16:9 resolution*
+*\*screenshots need to be in english 16:9 resolution*

 ### Example Screenshot

 <p align="center">